Matilda Brown

-Matilda Brown (born 27 February 1987) is an Australian actor, writer and director.
+Matilda Brown (born 27 February 1987) is an Australian former actress, writer and director.

 Career

-Brown is best known for her work in Lessons from the Grave in which she stars opposite her father Bryan Brown.
+Brown is best known for her work in Lessons from the Grave, in which she starred opposite her father, Bryan Brown.
 Her mother is actress Rachel Ward.

 Her short film, How God Works, was a finalist in the 2010 Tropfest.

 Other television credits include guest spots on My Place, Rake and Offspring.

-Her partner is former My Kitchen Rules contestant Scott Gooding.
+Her husband is former My Kitchen Rules contestant Scott Gooding.
 In May 2019, they had a son.
 The two married on Saturday 16 November 2019.
 In February 2021, the two had a daughter.
 She is stepmother to Scott's son from a previous relationship.
+Since 2021, Brown and Gooding have run The Good Farm Shop, a ready-meals company.